ddwalk77/streaming-03-rabbitmq/README.md

 You'll need to fix an error in the program to get it to run.
 Once it runs and finishes, we can reuse the terminal.

-    - Notes: I did not have to fix an error.
+- Note: I did not have to fix an error.
 It appears to run without an issue, showing 'Hello World' as sent.

 ## Version 1 - Execute the Consumer/Listener